EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 After the command has executed, there should be two new files in the \object_detection\TFLite_model folder: tflite_graph.pb and tflite_graph.pbtxt.

 That’s it!
 The new inference graph has been trained and exported.
-This inference graph's architecture and operations are compatible with TensorFlow Lite's framework.
+This inference graph's architecture and network operations are compatible with TensorFlow Lite's framework.
 However, the graph still needs to be converted to an actual TensorFlow Lite model.
 We'll do that in Step 3.
 First, we have to build TensorFlow from source.
 On to Step 2!

 ### Step 2.
 Build TensorFlow From Source
-To convert the frozen graph we just exported into a model that can be used by TensorFlow Lite, we have to run it through the TensorFlow Lite Optimizing Converter (TOCO).
+To convert the frozen graph we just exported into a model that can be used by TensorFlow Lite, it has to be run through the TensorFlow Lite Optimizing Converter (TOCO).
 Unfortunately, to use TOCO, we have to build TensorFlow from source on our computer.
 To do this, we’ll create a separate Anaconda virtual environment for building TensorFlow.

 This part of the tutorial breaks down step-by-step how to build TensorFlow from source on your Windows PC.
 It follows the [Build TensorFlow From Source on Windows](https://www.tensorflow.org/install/source_windows) instructions given on the official TensorFlow website, with some slight modifications.

-This guide will show how to build either the CPU-only version of TensorFlow or the GPU-enabled version of TensorFlow. **If you are only building TensorFlow to convert a TensorFlow Lite object detection model, I recommend building the CPU-only version.** It takes very little computational effort to export the model, so your CPU can do it just fine without help from your GPU.
-The guide shows how to build TensorFlow v1.13.
-If you would like to build a newer or older version, check the [build configuration list](https://www.tensorflow.org/install/source_windows#tested_build_configurations) and make sure you use the correct package versions.
+This guide will show how to build either the CPU-only version of TensorFlow or the GPU-enabled version of TensorFlow v1.13.
+If you would like to build a version other than TF v1.13, you can still use this guide, but check the [build configuration list](https://www.tensorflow.org/install/source_windows#tested_build_configurations) and make sure you use the correct package versions.

-If you’d like to build the GPU-enabled version for some other reason, then you need to have the appropriate version of CUDA and cuDNN installed.
+**If you are only building TensorFlow to convert a TensorFlow Lite object detection model, I recommend building the CPU-only version.** It takes very little computational effort to export the model, so your CPU can do it just fine without help from your GPU.
+This guide shows how to build TensorFlow v1.13.
+If you’d like to build the GPU-enabled version anyway, then you need to have the appropriate version of CUDA and cuDNN installed.
 [The TensorFlow installation guide](https://www.tensorflow.org/install/gpu#windows_setup) explains how to install CUDA and cuDNN.
 Check the [build configuration list](https://www.tensorflow.org/install/source_windows#tested_build_configurations) to see which versions of CUDA and cuDNN are compatible with which versions of TensorFlow.

-**If you get any errors during this process, please look at the FAQ section at the bottom of this guide!
-It gives solutions to common errors that occur.
-(Link to be added)**
+**If you get any errors during this process, please look at the [FAQ section](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi#frequently-asked-questions-and-common-errors) at the bottom of this guide!
+It gives solutions to common errors that occur.**

 #### Step 2a.
 Install MSYS2
 MSYS2 has binary tools needed for building TensorFlow.
 It also automatically converts Windows-style directory paths to Linux-style paths when using Bazel.
 The Bazel build won’t work without MSYS2 installed!